Chain For Kashmir Campaign

 - Sign our petition to tell Congress to #StandWithKashmir.

 - Download, print and distribute our 2-page information guide on the crisis.
 The information presented in it is brief and comprehensive.

 - Write letters and make phone calls to the White House and the State Department.
 Scroll down to the next section for a sample letter.

 - Call your United States Representative and Senators voicing support for peace in Kashmir and an end to the carnage.

 - Write to major and minor media outlets.

 - Write letters to the editor and opinion columns.

-- Meet with human rights organizations and NGOs to educate them about Kashmir and enlist their influence on behalf of the Kashmiri cause to lobby President Trump to fulfill his promise of mediation.
+- Meet with human rights organizations and NGOs to educate them about Kashmir and enlist their influence on behalf of the Kashmiri cause to lobby U.S. President to fulfill his promise of mediation.